-If you’re flying with Lufthansa or BA, why not just use your golf bag as extra storage.
+If you’re flying with Lufthansa or BA, why not just use your golf bag as extra storage?
 Place clothes and other belongings inside your bag, around your clubs.
 Also, you get the added benefit of your clubs being protected by the clothes.
-We don’t know this for sure, but our guess is that airline employees don’t carefully place your bag down when moving it.
-We’re guessing it’s more a toss in the direction of where it is supposed to go.
-Make sure you protect those clubs!

 Get a durable, well-made bag

 Some people swear by a hard bag for your golf clubs, which offers maximum protection.
-If your very cautious about your clubs getting damaged, we would recommend a hard bag.
-However, if you are a bit more laid back and are happy with a soft bag, maybe with some extra padding around the clubs, then we would recommend a lightweight pencil bag.
+If you’re very cautious about your clubs getting damaged, we would recommend a hard bag.
+However, if you are a bit more laid back and are happy with a soft bag we would recommend a lightweight pencil bag (maybe with some extra padding around the clubs).

 Whichever bag you go for, make sure you don’t scrimp, and you choose a well-made bag.
 The cost may be slightly higher at first, but a durable bag will last you years!

 Money-saving tips for booking golf clubs on a flight